-Anyone who owns tangible personal property used for the production of income is required to render annually.
-Renditions must be filed by April 15 for personal property owned on January 1.
+Anyone who owns tangible personal property used for the production of income is required to render business personal property annually.
+Renditions must be filed by April 1 for personal property owned on January 1.

 Is it difficult to file a BPP rendition?

 Completing the forms for a BPP rendition is not a difficult task.
-The portion that may be difficult is deciding whether to render and determining the market value of your property.
+The portion that may be difficult is deciding whether to render business personal property and determining the market value of your property.

 Owners of BPP with a market value of less than $20,000 can file a rendition by simply reporting the name and address of the property owner, a general description of the property by type or category, and the physical location of the property.
 Owners of BPP may also provide an opinion of market value.
-A copy of the Comptroller’s rendition form for BPP can be obtained at cutmytaxes.com.
+A copy of the Comptroller’s rendition form for BPP can be obtained here: Texas BPP Rendition Form 50-144.